Safe AI guide

 Watch usage and costs

-Use seats, monthly render limits, and spend caps so AI does not become uncontrolled overhead.
+Use monthly render allowances, workspace controls, and spend caps so AI does not become uncontrolled overhead.

 Start with a pilot